Three outdoor adventures in the Seattle area

 All the fun of sledding, none of the hassle of hiking back up the hill: Try inner tubing at the Summit at Snoqualmie!
 It’s an hour east of SPU’s campus for a day of fun.

 The Summit Tubing Park has plenty of lanes for you to race your friends down and then use the conveyor belt to get to the top.
-During COVID-19, tickets must be purchased online, where you can make reservations for a specific two-hour slot.
+Tickets must be purchased online, where you can make reservations for a specific two-hour slot.

 Some fun doesn’t depend on the sun